Key Takeaway

 - Test and supplement key nutrients.
 Ask your provider to check ferritin, zinc, vitamin D, and B12 levels.
 If any are low, targeted supplementation can make a meaningful difference in hair recovery.

 - Avoid extreme restriction.
 Your GLP-1 medication already creates a caloric deficit.
-You do not need to layer additional dieting strategies on top.
+You don't need to layer additional dieting strategies on top.
 Eating balanced meals within your reduced appetite is sufficient for weight loss and better for hair health.

 - Use a quality multivitamin.
-Choose a comprehensive daily vitamin that covers the micronutrients most commonly depleted during weight loss.
+Choose a thorough daily vitamin that covers the micronutrients most commonly depleted during weight loss.

 - Handle hair gently.
 Use a soft-bristle brush, avoid tight hairstyles, minimize heat tools, and skip harsh chemical treatments until shedding resolves.